 - Fries the food, adding a brown crisp edge

-Again, you should always follow the manufacturer’s instructions.
-This will cover you for warranty claims, which I wrote about.
-If it says specifically to avoid olive oil then it makes sense to not use olive oil when cooking.
+- Again, you should always follow the manufacturer’s instructions.
+This will cover you for warranty claims.
+If it says specifically to avoid extra virgin olive oil then it makes sense to not use extra virgin olive oil when cooking.

 What oil to use on non stick pan & what not to use